 Within the last five years, the process of ordering and picking up food has gotten much easier.
 Many fast food restaurants have used digital menu boards and self-ordering kiosks.
 These help reduce lines and ordering times, and they allow customers to explore the menu at their own pace.

 But what if we told you it might get even easier and faster?

 Self-serve pickup cabinets have started to gain traction in the last year.
-For example, the new Pick Up Cabinet (PUC) from Carter-Hoffmann, which was released in late-2018, integrates into mobile ordering and POS systems.
+For example, the new Carter-Hoffmann Pick Up Cabinet (PUC) and Apex Axcess 2000.H Pick-Up Station both integrate into mobile ordering and POS systems.
 When a customer orders from a restaurant’s app or website, the location immediately receives the order and starts preparing the food.
-After the food is cooked, it’s stored in the PUC to stay warm.
+After the food is cooked, it’s stored in the cabinet to stay warm.
 Once the food is in the cabinet, a text notification is immediately sent to the customer with a personalized pin or QR code.
 When the customer arrives, they enter the pin or scan the code and pick up their food from the unit.

 So what’s the biggest benefit?
 Customers can order and pay remotely before they enter the store, meaning a restaurant can cut down on staff needed at the registers.
 More pieces of equipment like this not only will reduce down time, but they also will keep food fresh during pick-up.

 Whether it’s an in-house system or through a third party, delivery should continue to grow well into the 2020s.
 The use of third-party delivery services grew during the latter portion of this decade.
 Providers like DoorDash, Uber Eats and GrubHub have allowed people to get their favorite fast food without leaving their home or office.
 Popular chains like McDonald’s, Taco Bell, Subway and Wendy’s began partnering with third-party services in the last two to three years, and they haven’t looked back.